Eddyjr81/maxheadbox/README.md

 ## External resources

-This project wouldn't be possible without the following open-source projects and resources:

 * The voice activation was achieved using [Vosk](https://github.com/alphacep/vosk-api).
 * [faster-whisper](https://github.com/SYSTRAN/faster-whisper): Used for efficient and accurate voice transcription.
 For a detailed guide on setting it up locally, check out this [this tutorial](https://www.youtube.com/watch?v=3yLFWpKKbe8)!
 * The animated character in the UI was created by slightly modifying Microsoft's beautiful [Fluent Emoji](https://github.com/microsoft/fluentui-emoji) set.